ziaadini/yii2-bi-dashboard/src/guide/usage.md

 ## Usage

 Usage consists of two parts:
-Query section and widget section
+Widget section and View section

-- The Query section: creating a query that returns data from the database, this part must be implemented in the search model
+- The Widget section: creating a query that returns data from the database, this part must be implemented in the search model

 - The widget section: Placing creation buttons and widget list in the model, to create widgets